Booker Group

-In January 2017, it was announced that the British multinational supermarket retailer Tesco had agreed to purchase the company for £3.7 billion.
-It was confirmed on 5 March 2018 that Tesco had completed its acquisition of Booker Group Limited.
+who purchased the company for £3.7 billion in 2018.

 History

 Origins

 The company was founded by George and Richard Booker in 1835, when they bought their first ship and established the Booker Line, which focused on shipping goods.
 It later diversified into the distribution of goods, and gradually disposed of its fleet of ships.
 With a new focus on wholesale food distribution, the company had over 100 warehouses across the United Kingdom by 1978, and was trading as Booker McConnell Ltd.

 Among other interests, it operated the sugar industry in Guyana (British Guiana before independence in 1966), running five Booker Line ships, until it was nationalised around 1970.
 After six months, Booker was called back to market the sugar.
 Booker had a long history of exploitation of sugar workers through the indentured labour system during the 19th and 20th centuries (outright slavery was abolished in British Guiana before Booker's founding, but exploitative labour practices continued.
 All of the Booker brothers had claimed and received 'compensation' payments for their post 1815 Guiana slave holdings - see U.C.L.
 "Legacies of British Slave-ownership" index).
 At its peak, it controlled 75% of the sugar industry in British Guiana and was so powerful that a common joke was to refer to the country as "Booker's Guiana".

 In 1952, Jock Campbell took over the chairmanship of the company and his Fabian social politics transformed it dramatically into a benevolent force providing major benefits for sugar workers.
 Jock Campbell was also instrumental in the setting up of Booker's Author Division, which sponsored the Booker Prize.